There are lots of options for standard and speciality finishes available today for packaging box designs.

 It makes sense since you’ll be storing thousands of packaging that may not be used instantly.

 Another advantage of lamination is its artwork output.
 When you see that beautiful matte box in Sephora or Holt Renfrew in many beauty products, the chances of them using lamination is quite high.

 Luxury products tend to choose matte lamination to achieve the simple yet elegant look and use gloss lamination to achieve a vibrant and striking appearance.

 If you’re looking for a less expensive option, you might want to consider low gloss AQ coating.
-Since AQ is water-based, most AQ coatings can be considered as food-safe. (please check with your manufacturer to verify their FDA compliant AQ coating).
+Since AQ Semi-Gloss is water-based, it is a food-safe alternative. (please check with your manufacturer to verify their FDA compliant AQ coating).

-AQ is widely known as the default of all coatings because of its price and effectiveness.
+AQ is often the default of all coatings because of its price and effectiveness.
 It provides a low gloss sheen that gives a bit of texture to the packaging but not too much that it distracts the eyes.

 Ultraviolet Coatings (or UV coating), on the other hand, generates a glossy appearance just like gloss lamination.

 UV coating is much more eco-friendly but it doesn’t match the strength and protection that lamination provides.

 Lamination is more tear resistant.
 It is a better option to protect the packaging during shipping.

 UV is still a popular choice, however, as it adds maximum vibrancy to the packaging, it is quick to produce and has a lower cost per unit.